-- There is confusion over a street/s name and/or numbering;
+- There is confusion over a street name and/or numbering.

-- New properties are built in a street and there is a need for other properties to be re-numbered to accommodate the new properties;
+- After building new properties in a street, there is a need for other properties to be re-numbered to accommodate the new properties.

-- The number of named-only properties in a street is deemed to be causing confusion for visitors and the delivery of emergency services.
+- The number of named-only properties in a street is causing confusion for visitors and the delivery of emergency services.

 |New individual property||No Charge|

 |New street||No Charge|

 |Alterations in either street name, property numbers or plot to postal numbers to new developments after initial street naming and numbering has been undertaken and confirmed to the developer||£165 +£22per property|

 |Confirmation of postal address||£36|

 |Change of building name (for example, a block of flats)||£92 + £18 per unit|